pinchih/PCLSegmentedControl/README.md

 self.segmentedControl.offSetInY = 5;
 self.segmentedControl.fillColor = [UIColor blueColor];
 ```
 It's recommended to use a squre image as input, so that your contents can be shown properly.
-PCLSegmentedControl will automatically resize and convert them to a circle image based on the height of PCLSegmentedControl's view and the **offSetInY** property that you specified.
+PCLSegmentedControl  automatically resizes and converts images to circle images based on the height of PCLSegmentedControl's view and the **offSetInY** property that you specified.
 If not specified, the distance of items in the view will be equal length, otherwise, you can set the **equalSpacing** property to NO and manually assign **spacing** and **offSetInX** properties.